 Read More: Best Nun Movies of All Time

 Directed by Quentin Tarantino, this movie delivered on its promise – it was unlike any war movie we’d ever seen.
 While the plot itself does not deal directly with Hitler – it focuses on the fight against Nazi occupation in Paris.
 The film, however, borrows on the trope of fascination with Hitler’s death and a culture of anti-propaganda films where Hitler would be killed off in the most imaginative ways possible.
 Tarantino indulges in this where the climax of the film occurs in the burning movie theater where Hitler is gunned down and burned.
 A modern-day film by all means, it harkens back to the time of Hitler’s power and gives a brilliant portrayal of the man’s sense of grandness and the rage and fear with which the public looked to him.

 Read More: Best Pregnancy Movies of All Time

 3. The Last Ten Days (1955)

 Directed by George Wilhelm Pabst, this Austrian German film follows a simple enough plot.
 It recounts the last ten days of Hitler’s life- from his birthday to his suicide.
 The plot, which is similar to a lot of movies made about Hitler, is in itself not unique.
 However, what sets this film apart is the role played by Albin Skoda.
-Skoda plays Hitler, making this 1955 film the first movie in post WWII Germany to feature the character of Adolf Hitler.
-Der Letze Akt, as the film is also known, presents a terrifying realistic portrait of Hitler’s last few days and in the process becomes the first film in a long chain of films that would express fascination in this dictator’s life.
+Skoda plays Hitler, making this 1955 film the first movie in post-WWII Germany to feature the character of Adolf Hitler.
+Der Letze Akt, as the film is also known, presents a terrifyingly realistic portrait of Hitler’s last few days and, in the process, becomes the first film in a long chain of films that would express fascination with the dictator’s life.